 There are a few ways to open the files in to Aurora HDR Pro.
 Obviously you will need to have installed the Aurora software, so I’ll assume you’ve done that.
 MAC apps are so easy to install compared to windows and that’s one of the perks of being a MAC user.
 Just drag and drop!

 Loading Images Manually:

-Simply open up the Aurora HDR PRO 2017 app.
-Then click on the BIG Load Image(s) button in the middle and Navigate to the multiple exposure Bracket you wish to load into Aurora.
-Select all 5 images and open them up.
-If you don’t have any photos yet to edit, as your awesome new camera is in the post! then you can download my RAW files above and follow along.
+Simply open up the Aurora HDR PRO 2018 app.
+Then click on the BIG blue Open Image… button in the middle and Navigate to the multiple exposure Bracket you wish to load into Aurora. (see image below)

 Loading Images Through Lightroom:

 Personally, I like to open my images into Aurora from Adobe Lightroom because when you finish editing the final result gets imported back into Lightroom and it’s a good way to keep track of your work.

 - Step 1- Import your photos into Lightroom.

 - Step 2- Then highlight the 5 photos in your film strip (See image below), right click > Export > Aurora HDR 2018 > Open Original Images.

 *If you made adjustments in Lightroom first then select “Use .TIFF with Lightroom adjustments” and Aurora will keep all these changes, an awesome feature!

 After your photos have loaded up you have a few decisions to make on how you want the software to treat your images.
 Here are the settings I selected!
 Rather than scare you with all the technical info of it all, for now you can copy mine J